coder/code-server/doc/CONTRIBUTING.md

 Over time, Microsoft added support to VS Code to run it on the web.
 They have made the front-end open source, but not the server.
-As such, code-server v2 (and later) uses the VS Code front-end and fills in with the server.
+As such, code-server v2 (and later) uses the VS Code front-end and implements the server.
 You can find this in [./ci/dev/vscode.patch](../ci/dev/vscode.patch) under the path `src/vs/server`.

 Other notable changes in our patch include: